dyu/cosmonim/README.md

 ├── cosmopolitan.a
 ├── cosmopolitan.h
 └── crt.o

-0 directories, 6 files
 ```

-Then you can compile the first example with:
+Now you can actually compile the first example with:
 ```
 # Compile an ELF binary
 nim c -d:danger --opt:size -o:hello.elf hello.nim